emilkrebs/Quick-Help/README.md

 ## Extension Settings
 This extension contributes the following settings:

-* `quickhelp.searchEngine`: The Search Engine you wan't to use.
+* `quickhelp.searchPattern`: The Search Engine you wan't to use.
 ( Google, DuckDuckGo, Bing, Ecosia, StackOverflow )